P-p-H-d/mlib/README.md

 Define the buffer 'name##\_t' and its associated methods as "static inline" functions.
 A buffer is a fixed size queue or stack.
-If it is built with the BUFFER\_THREAD\_SAFE option it can be used to transfert message from mutiple producer threads to multiple consummer threads.
-This is done internaly using a mutex.
+If it is built with the BUFFER\_THREAD\_SAFE option (default) it can be used to transfert message from mutiple producer threads to multiple consummer threads.
+This is done internaly using a mutex and conditional waits.

 'name' shall be a C identifier which will be used to identify the container.

 The size parameter defined the fixed size of the queue.
-It can be 0, in which case, the fixed size will be defined at initialization time.
+It can be 0, in which case, the fixed size will be defined at initialization time and the needed objects to handle the buffer will be allocated at initialization time too.
+Otherwise the needed objects will be embedded within the structure, preventing any other allocations.

 Multiple additional policy can be applied to the buffer by performing a logical or of the following properties:

 * BUFFER\_QUEUE : define a FIFO queue (default),
 * BUFFER\_STACK : define a stack (exclusive with BUFFER\_QUEUE),
-* BUFFER\_BLOCKING : define blocking calls for push/pop (default),
+* BUFFER\_BLOCKING : define blocking calls for the default push/pop methods (default); this is a synonym to BUFFER\_BLOCKING\_PUSH|BUFFER\_BLOCKING\_POP,
-* BUFFER\_UNBLOCKING : define unblocking calls for push/pop,
+* BUFFER\_UNBLOCKING : define unblocking calls for the default push/pop methods; this is a synonum to BUFFER\_UNBLOCKING\_PUSH|BUFFER\_UNBLOCKING\_POP,
+* BUFFER\_BLOCKING\_PUSH : define blocking calls for the default push methods (default),
+* BUFFER\_UNBLOCKING\_PUSH : define unblocking calls for the default push methods,
+* BUFFER\_BLOCKING\_POP : define blocking calls for the default pop methods (default),
+* BUFFER\_UNBLOCKING\_POP : define unblocking calls for the default pop methods,
 * BUFFER\_THREAD\_SAFE : define thread safe functions (default),
 * BUFFER\_THREAD\_UNSAFE : define thread unsafe functions,
 * BUFFER\_PUSH\_INIT\_POP\_MOVE : change the behavior of PUSH to push a new initialized object, and POP as moving this new object into the new emplacement (this is mostly used for performance reasons or to handle properly a shared_ptr semantic).
 In practice, it works as if POP performs the initialization of the object.
 * BUFFER\_PUSH\_OVERWRITE : PUSH will always overwrite the first entry (this is mostly used to reduce latency).
+* BUFFER\_DEFERRED\_POP : do not consider the object to be fully popped from the buffer by calling the pop method until the call to pop_deferred ; this allows to handle object which are in-progress of being consummed by the thread.

 This container is designed to be used for easy synchronization inter-threads (and the variable shall be a global shared one).

 It shall be done once per type and per compilation unit.